Social media is a double-edged sword. It can be used to spread your message to millions of people, but it can also be used against you.

 Being quick to respond is one thing, but don’t forget to monitor every possible place where people could talk about you or your party online.

 Nowadays, Facebook isn’t enough.
 People are now increasingly more active on various platforms, sometimes multiple at once.
-These include Instagram, Twitter, YouTube, and lastly, TikTok, which has even become the most recent online network to reach the milestone of 1 billion monthly active users in September 2021.
+These include Instagram, Twitter, YouTube, and lastly, TikTok, which has reached the milestone of 1 billion monthly active users in September 2021.

 Here’s Robert Biedroń’s TikTok profile.
 He’s a former envoy, current President of Słupsk city, and a Member of the European Parliament.